 Golden Ball, Lemon Ball, Yellow Tower

-Synonyms of Parodia lenninghausii (13) (Last updated 11-10-21 from Plants of the World Online): Echinocactus lenninghausii (F.Haage) K.Schum., Eriocactus lenninghausii (F.Haage) Backeb. ex Jul.Schäff., Eriocactus lenninghausii var. minor F.Ritter, Eriocephala lenninghausii (F.Haage) Backeb. ex Heinrich, Eriocephala lenninghausii f. apelii Heinrich, Eriocephala lenninghausii subsp. minor (F.Ritter) Guiggi, Malacocarpus lenninghausii (F.Haage) Britton & Rose, Notocactus lenninghausii (F.Haage) A.Berger, Notocactus lenninghausii f. apelii (Heinrich) Krainz, Notocactus lenninghausii f. cristatus P.V.Heath, Notocactus lenninghausii var. minor (F.Ritter) J.Theun., Parodia lenninghausii var. minor (F.Ritter) F.H.Brandt
+Synonyms of Parodia lenninghausii (13) (Last updated 11-10-21 from Plants of the World Online): Echinocactus lenninghausii (F.Haage) K.Schum., Eriocactus lenninghausii (F.Haage) Backeb. ex Jul.Schäff., Eriocactus lenninghausii var. minor F.Ritter, Eriocephala lenninghausii (F.Haage) Backeb. ex Heinrich, Eriocephala lenninghausii f. apelii Heinrich, Eriocephala lenninghausii subsp. minor (F.Ritter) Guiggi, Malacocarpus lenninghausii (F.Haage) Britton & Rose, Notocactus lenninghausii (F.Haage) A.Berger, Notocactus lenninghausii f. apelii (Heinrich) Krainz, Notocactus lenninghausii f. cristatus P.V.Heath, Notocactus lenninghausii var. minor (F.Ritter) J.Theun., Parodia lenninghausii var. minor (F.Ritter) F.H.Brandt, Pilocereus lenninghausii F.Haage

 Plants of the World Online lists Parodia lenninghausii (F.Haage) F.H.Brandt ex Eggli & Hofacker as the correct and accepted scientific name for this cactus.
 It was named and described as such by Urs Eggli and Andreas Hofacker in Novon in 2010 citing a previous description by Fred Hermann Brandt (correcting the misspelling).
 It was first named and described as Pilocereus lenninghausii by Ferdinand Friedrich Adolf Haage in Verzeichniss über Blumenzwiebeln in 1896.